Design the Lifestyle YOU Desire

 Save what you can

 Many banks now let you round up the cost of each payment and will automatically put the difference into a savings pot for you.
-Whilst saving the occasional 30p extra doesn’t sound like much on their own, it can quickly accumulate and soon you could be sitting on a good-sized pot of money If your banking provider doesn’t offer this feature, other money management apps or platforms will do.
+Whilst saving the occasional 30p extra doesn’t sound like much on its own, it can quickly accumulate and soon you could be sitting on a good-sized pot of money.
+If your banking provider doesn’t offer this feature, other money management apps or platforms will do.
+Whilst it’s best to leave your savings alone so they can accumulate, you could also consider using some to invest in something like cryptocurrency.
+If you do this well, you could make a big profit on your initial investment and then put that money back into your savings, which is a great way to boost your savings quickly.

 Switch where possible